 Loading...

-Diagnose why a systemd service fails using status and journal evidence.
-Apply the fix, restart cleanly, confirm runtime health, and ensure the service is enabled for future boots.
+Diagnose why a systemd service fails using systemctl status and journal evidence.
+Resolve the root cause, restart cleanly, verify runtime health, and ensure the service is enabled for future boots.

 services troubleshooting core